-Plan assets at December 31, 2012 and 2011 consisted of insurance contracts with returns comparable with governmental debt securities.
-Our expected long-term rate of return assumptions are based on the average yield on government bonds in the Netherlands.
+Plan assets for our Dutch Plan at December 31, 2013 and 2012 consisted of insurance contracts with returns comparable with governmental debt securities.
+Our expected long-term rate of return assumptions are based on the average yield on government bonds in The Netherlands.
 Dutch law dictates the minimum requirements for pension funding.
 Our goal is to meet these minimum funding requirements, while our insurance carrier invests to minimize risks associated with future benefit payments.

-Our 2013 minimum funding requirements are expected to be approximately \$2.1 million.
+Our employer contributions to the defined benefit pension plan were approximately \$2.7 million and \$1.6 million in 2013 and 2012, respectively.
+Our benefit payments were approximately \$1.4 million and \$0.9 million in 2013 and 2012, respectively.
+Our 2014 minimum funding requirements are expected to be approximately \$2.0 million.
 Our estimate of future annual contributions is based on current funding requirements, and we believe these contributions will be sufficient to fund the plan.
+Expected benefit payments under this plan for the next five years are as follows (in thousands):